 The Food Market Nuestra Señora de África is the best option for foodies, with a large variety of tropical fruits, local wines and cheeses.
 Address: Mercado Ntra.
 Sra de Africa – La Recova – Avenida San Sebastian, Santa Cruz de Tenerife.

 Known as La Laguna to locals, this area of Tenerife was declared UNESCO World Heritage Site in 1999.
 This used to be the capital city of Tenerife and has some fabulous architecture from centuries ago.
 Santa Cruz and La Laguna are connected by a tram service.
 The two urban areas are actually connect now with the expansion of the city.

 La Laguna is also home to the University de La Laguna.
 The oldest university on the island of Tenerife, each year 30,000 students study here.
-It was actually founded in 1792.
-Previously a centre for Agustinian studies at the beginning of 1700´s it later evolved into the succesful university that is now.
-It´s even been recognised as one of the best in Spain, particurly in Humanities.
+Founded in 1792, formerly it was a centre for Agustine studies in the 1700´s.
+Later it evolved into the successful university that is now.
+It´s even been recognised as one of the best in Spain, particularly in Humanities.

 La Laguna, Tenerife

 What makes this city so pleasant to wander in are the streets.
 They have a clear colonial feel to them.
 In fact this layout was used in the planning of other South American cities.
 Examples such as Cartagena de Indias in Colombia or San Juan in Puerto Rico.
 Since its creation in the 15th century, the city layout has remained unaltered.